If You're Ready for What's Next, Here's What Opens the Door

 I’ve spent decades studying why talented women plateau — and why companies lose the very women they claim to want in senior roles.
 What I found changed everything about how I think about women’s career development.

-Most leadership development for women focus on executive presence and interpersonal skills.
-Those matter.
-But the leaders who get tapped for bigger roles — who get invited into the room where strategy is decided — are the ones who demonstrate something else: Business acumen.
-Financial acumen.
-Strategic acumen.
+Most leadership development focuses on two things: who you are as a leader, and how well you work with people.
+Those things matter.
+But the leaders who get tapped for bigger roles — who get invited into the room where strategy is decided — are the ones who demonstrate something else:

 That’s The Missing 33% of the career success equation.